 Produce Questions, and then Improve Them

 Students first work in groups to generate as many questions as they can and record them verbatim.
 At this stage, they should simply get on paper whatever they wonder or would like to know about the text, without judgment or discussion.
-Then they start to classify their questions, sorting the closed questions (those likely to have definite answers, such as “When was this written?
-Who wrote it”) from the open-ended ones (those likely to require more research, synthesis, reasoning, and argumentation, such as “Did all ancient civilizations have laws?”
-“What is the purpose of laws?”
+Then they start to classify their questions, sorting the closed questions (those which can be answered with a “yes,” “no,” or one-word answer, such as “When was this written?
+Who wrote it?”) from the open-ended ones (those that cannot be answered with a “yes,” “no,” or one-word answer, and which are likely to require more research, synthesis, reasoning, and argumentation, such as “What is the purpose of laws?”
 “How do today’s laws compare in fairness to those long ago?”).
-Students might find that they can improve questions by rephrasing or combining them.
+At this stage, students are likely to find that they can improve their questions by rephrasing or combining them.

 Prioritize the questions

-After the initial improving and narrowing step, students choose the three most important ones, and explain why they are the most important.
+Students rank the suitability of the questions according to the teacher’s specific criteria (for example, “choose 3 questions you’d be most interested in researching”) and explain how their choices fit the criteria.

 Plan the next steps and reflect

 Students and the teacher together plan how they will use the questions – as the basis for a short or extended student research project, a Socratic seminar, or other project.
+Finally, students reflect on what they’ve learned and how they learned it.

-Sources of Answers to History and Social Science Questions
+Some Sources of Answers to History and Social Science Questions